beartype/beartype/README.rst

 * `PEP 589 -- TypedDict: Type Hints for Dictionaries with a Fixed Set of Keys
   <PEP 589_>`__.

-See the "PEP" category of the following table for further details.
+See the **PEP** and **typing** categories of the following table for further details.

 Features
 ========

-Let's chart current and prospective new features for future generations:
+Let's chart current and prospective new features for the good of future
+generations:

 .. # FIXME: Span category cells across multiple rows.